Related content for project "Circular City Berlin – From potential towards implementation (CiBER 1)" (project ID 30005)

 The goal of the final workshop was to discuss options for action with representatives from the Berlin House of Representatives and various Senate administrations in order to jointly outline which measures and implementation steps would be effective.

 Ecornet is a German network of independent research institutes with a focus on the environment and sustainability.
 The goal of this unprecedented research project "Wissen.
 Wandel.
-Berlin" is to strengthen Berlin's pioneering role in the development of innovative approaches to ensuring a livable, climate-neutral and sustainable city.
+Berlin" was to strengthen Berlin's pioneering role in the development of innovative approaches to ensuring a liveable, climate-neutral and sustainable city.
 The Ecornet Berlin website was developed, implemented and designed by Ecologic Institute.
-It serves the public communication of the project's goals, events and results.
+It served the public communication of the project's goals, events and results.

 The innovation field of construction is a resource-relevant field in Berlin – in 2017, the construction sector accounted for about 22 percent of the raw material input of the state of Berlin.
 Currently, the recycling rate for mineral construction waste is around 50 percent, and is expected to increase to more than 60 percent by 2030.
 Circular economy approaches in the field of construction have to cover the entire life cycle: from the design of durable and deconstructable structures to the use-phase and material-preserving re-use to circular business models.

 As part of the CiBER project "Circular City Berlin - pathways from potential to implementation", initiatives and business models are being investigated that can contribute to the development of a next-generation circular economy in Berlin.
 The special focus is on the areas of construction, electronics and textiles.
 The next-generation circular economy is about innovations in product design and product use systems.